Acorns Review: Start Investing With Just $5

 - Just want a really simple investing app or combination investing and savings app.

 Here’s the thing: Acorns could be a beautifully simple total money management tool.
 By offering investment, checking, and retirement accounts in one app, you don’t need much else.

 The big thing that’s missing is an interest-bearing FDIC-insured savings account.
 I’m actually quite surprised Acorns doesn’t offer this.
-We’re seeing other robo-advisors like Betterment and Wealthfront start to add savings accounts (as well as checking accounts) to their products.
+We’re seeing other robo-advisors like Betterment and Wealthfront start to add cash accounts to their products.

 If Acorns were to add a savings account component, I could easily see someone needing only an Acorns account and, perhaps a credit card, to manage their money.
 It would be beautiful in its simplicity.

 Even when I was 25 years old, I had checking, savings, and investment accounts at three different financial institutions.
 Today, I have accounts at more than a half dozen different financial institutions (not counting probably a dozen more I’ve opened for review purposes).
 How wonderful it would be to have one app and be done with it!

 Acorns is not the app for investors who want a high level of control over their portfolios.
 You cannot trade individual stocks or options with Acorns as you can with Robinhood.
 You are limited to five pre-designed portfolios, and that’s it.